Public Access Rights of an Assistance Dog

 Thank you for opening your doors to Assistance Dogs!

-We at Assistance Dogs Australia feel it’s important to know about the great work Assistance Dogs do in our communities, and the laws that make this work possible.
-This document will help to answer questions about Assistance Dogs, what they do, and their public access rights.
+We at Assistance Dogs Australia feel it’s important for everybody to know about the great work Assistance Dogs do in our communities, and the laws that make this work possible.
+This document will help to answer questions about Assistance Dogs, what they do, and their rights in the public.
 We hope this will help you welcome Assistance Dogs in.

 What is an Assistance Dog?

-An Assistance Dog is an accredited dog specially trained to assist a person with a disability and has met the state standards for public access rights.
+An Assistance Dog is any dog that is helping a person with a disability and has met the state standards for public access rights.

 How do Assistance Dogs help?

 Assistance Dogs can help with a range of conditions.
-They help people with physical disabilities and limitations complete day to day tasks around their homes and in the community.
-They help people with psychological conditions, like PTSD and Autism Spectrum Disorders, feel safe, calm and confident when out in public spaces.
+They can help people with physical disabilities and limitations complete day to day tasks around their homes and in the community.
+They can help people with psychological conditions, like PTSD and Autism Spectrum Disorders, feel safe, calm and confident when out in public spaces.
 They provide highly specialised skills to address specific needs a person might have.
+Guide dogs for the blind and deaf are technically Assistance Dogs.

 What are the rights of a person with an Assistance Dog?